National Human Trafficking Prevention Month

-OVC to Launch Materials to Support Child Victims and Witnesses of Human Trafficking
+OVC Launches Materials to Support Child Victims and Witnesses of Human Trafficking

 Guides for Practitioners and Parents and Caregivers provide information on how to use the materials, and tips for supporting youth who have experienced human trafficking as they navigate the justice system.

-These materials will be released as part of OVC’s Child Victims and Witnesses Support Materials product that launched in 2021.
+These materials are part of OVC’s Child Victims and Witnesses Support Materials product that launched in 2021.

 2021 National Action Plan to Combat Human Trafficking

 The White House recently released the 2021 National Action Plan to Combat Human Trafficking.
 The Plan calls upon the U.S. Department of Justice, including OVC, and its Executive Branch partners, to implement a number of priority actions to enhance efforts to combat human trafficking in the United States.